 Car title lending was introduced in the early 1990s as an alternative to payday loans and has been growing rapidly, according to a study by the Center for Responsible Spending and the Consumer Federation of America.
 The recently released study indicates that, while some states have started to pass laws protecting borrowers from predatory lending practices by placing restrictions on repossessions and capping interest rates, many states have no title lending laws.

-14 states have pending title lending legislation.
+Only 14 states have pending title lending legislation.
 The lack of laws and restrictions surrounding title loans has made it difficult to count just how much money these loan companies make and how many people are caught in that circle of debt.

 It's estimated that there are currently more than 15,000 title loan shops in the United States.